 9. Get a home inspection on your potential home.

 This is different than the appraisal.
 This is when an actual home inspector comes out to examine your potential new home.
 This can be invaluable because it will give you peace of mind regarding the structure and condition of the house.

-An inspection is important, especially when it is an older home.
+An inspection is essential, especially when it is an older home.
 Sometimes things look good on the surface, but there could be issues that could cost you hundreds, if not thousands, of dollars to fix later.
 Learn more about what happens during a home inspection at The Money Pit.

 10. Research the county records on your potential home.

 Keep in mind the tax assessed value is usually less than the market value.
 But finding out what the home sold for previously can give you a good idea of what a current value may be.
-Also, visit Zillow.com to get a current estimated value of your potential home.
+Also, visit Zillow.com to get a current estimated worth of your potential home.

 Don’t rush it.
-If you need a few extra months to clear up your credit history, or create a credit history, it will be worth it if it helps you qualify for a better program.
+If you need a few extra months to clear up your credit history or create a credit history, it will be worth it if it helps you qualify for a better program.
 This is a purchase that you will be paying on for, probably, the next 30 years.
 So take your time and do it right.